-45 See POSNER, supra note Error!
-Bookmark not defined., at 14 (noting the need for coordination, as distinct from centralization, among intelligence agencies).
+45 See RICHARD A. POSNER, PREVENTING SURPRISE ATTACKS 14 (2005) (noting the need for coordination, as distinct from centralization, among intelligence agencies).

 46 See Martin v.
 Occupational Safety & Health Review Comm'n, 499 U.S. 144, 151 (1991) (resolving a statutory interpretation conflict between the Secretary of Labor and the Occupational Safety and Health Review Commission in favor of the Secretary).